indutny/vote.wdgt/docs/index.md

 No styling is provided by default.
 However the widget has rich set of classes, each describing particular state of it:

-* `.votenow` - always present
+* `.votewdgt` - always present
+* `.votewdgt-init` - dummy state, assigned initially
-* `.votenow-loading` - initial vote count is being loaded
+* `.votewdgt-loading` - initial vote count is being loaded
-* `.votenow-ready` - vote count has been loaded
+* `.votewdgt-ready` - vote count has been loaded
-* `.votenow-computing` - Proof-of-Work is being computed
+* `.votewdgt-computing` - Proof-of-Work is being computed
-* `.votenow-voting` - Proof-of-Work computed, sending data to API endpoint
+* `.votewdgt-voting` - Proof-of-Work computed, sending data to API endpoint
-* `.votenow-voted` - Vote casted, or voted before
+* `.votewdgt-voted` - Vote casted, or voted before
-* `.votenow-error` - Some unexpected server error
+* `.votewdgt-error` - Some unexpected server error

 A collection of user-supplied styles is available [on this wiki page][3].